 Funding activities on the part of the foundation and business activities on the part of the healthcare group, including all subsidiaries, are independent of one another.
 Their association is limited to the fact that EKFS receives nearly all its income from dividends issued by the Fresenius Group active in the field of healthcare.
 EKFS is the largest shareholder and holds 26.6 percent of the share capital in Fresenius SE & Co.
 KGaA, the operating parent company.
 The foundation utilizes this to strengthen its involvement aligned on a long-term scale as anchor shareholder of Fresenius and sets forth the testamentary mandate of Else Kröner, the foundation’s founder, to preserve the corporate entity as an independent whole.
-To guarantee the non-profit status of the foundation it is obligatory not to approve any applications for funding through which the Fresenius corporate group or other pharmaceutical companies could prove to benefit.
+To guarantee the non-profit status of the foundation it is obligatory not to approve any applications for funding through which the Fresenius corporate group could prove to benefit.
 The foundation operates independently of the Fresenius Group and any decisions it makes.

 Fresenius.
 From Apothecary to Healthcare Group